 From the acec.org website, “Under the law, an individual will be eligible for up to $2,000 in student loan forgiveness for each of five years of work in engineering or other designated fields.

 The maximum amount of loan forgiveness available to an individual will be $10,000.
 Only years of work completed after August 14, 2008, will count toward the student loan forgiveness requirements.”

 North Dakota has a debt forgiveness program available for STEM graduates working as employees at North Dakotan companies.
-The program doesn’t state the amount of forgiveness but you can read more about it here.

 While not directly related to engineering, SEMA (Specialty Equipment Market Association) offers awards of up to $5,000.
 To be eligible for this loan forgiveness program, graduates must:

 2. Possess a degree or certificate from a college, university, or career tech school in the United States.

 4. Show your passion for automotive.

 Given the broad nature of degree qualifications and the fact that some engineers will enter into the automative industry, this can be a great way to receive additional loan forgiveness.

 While there are foundations and state-based debt forgiveness programs, don’t rule out employers who will pay all or a portion of your student loans.